Erd\"os's Matching Conjecture and $s$-wise $t$-intersection Conjecture via Symmetrical Smoothing Method

-The Symmetrical Smoothing Method consists in approximation of the number $|{\cal A}|$ by the smooth symmetric function of $\omega$ , which allows to use analytic methods to determine the values of $\omega_{j}$ on which achieves extremum of $|{\cal A}|$.
+The Symmetrical Smoothing Method consists in approximation of the number $|{\cal A}|$ by the smooth symmetric function $\omega$, which allows to use analytic methods to determine the values $\omega_j$ on which achieves extremum of $|{\cal A}|$.